Shyam-Chen/Micro-Fullstack/README.md

 - Design a service gateway and service registry with Kong Gateway
 - Write, load and run portable binary code with AssemblyScript and WebAssembly
 - Build applications with the best back-end frameworks, such as Koa, Express, Nest and Fastify
+- Use a test-driven development approach with Jest
 - Containerize microservice-based applications with Docker
 - Deploy, serve, and scale applications with the Knative Serving module